thinkful-ei27/test_repo/README.md

-'Hello my name is '
+'Hello our names are Derek and Tyler'